mkcarter7/Birthday-Sadie-API/FRONTEND_INTEGRATION.md

 - [ ] Like count updates correctly
 - [ ] User can unlike photos
 - [ ] Photos require authentication
+- [ ] Guest book messages load without authentication
+- [ ] Users can add messages when authenticated
+- [ ] Users see edit/delete buttons only on their own messages
+- [ ] Users can edit their own messages
+- [ ] Users can delete their own messages
+- [ ] Edit/delete buttons are hidden for other users' messages

 ## Common Issues